MartinMichaux/Forecasting-citizenship-acquisition-flow-using-Graph-Neural-Networks/README.md

 # Forecasting citizenship acquisition flow using Graph Neural Networks

+Please read the readme.pdf file, it is the paper related to this project.

 ### Getting started
 After cloning the project, you need to perform the following steps to reproduce the results:
 1. Create a virtual environment (```venv```) and setup Python interpreter, we have tested the code with Python 3.9.